Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 2. Spaghetti Salad from The View From Great Island

 Summer weeknight eating at its finest.
-This pasta dish boasts tons of vegetables from sweet corn to red onions to baby spinach.
+This pasta dish boasts tons of vegetables from sweet corn to cherry tomato halves to red onion and baby spinach.
 It’s great warm, room temperature, or chilled.
-Love taking this pasta to summer potlucks and barbecues.
+Love taking this pasta to summer potlucks and barbecues on hot summer days.

 4. Pesto Artichoke Asparagus Pasta